Meniscus injury

 A torn meniscus, or locked knee, is a common sports or exercise injury caused by forceful twisting.
-It can result in a swollen and painful knee joint.
+It can result in a swollen and painful knee joint that requires treatment.

 At HCA UK we provide a range of services to help you recover as soon as possible: